 While the 2016 consolidated financial statements are prepared on the basis that the Company will continue to operate as a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the twelve-month period following the date of these consolidated financial statements, certain conditions and events cast significant doubt on the validity of this assumption.
-For the six months ended June 30, 2017, the Company had negative cash flows from operations of approximately \$0.3 million and, at June 30, 2017, an accumulated deficit of approximately \$112.2 million.
-The Company also expects
+For the three months

-2 Net of related production taxes.
+&lt;sup>2 Net of related production taxes.

-3 Operating netback equals crude oil and natural gas sales less royalties, operating costs and transportation costs calculated on a Boe basis.
+&lt;sup>3 Operating netback equals crude oil and natural gas sales less royalties, operating costs and transportation costs calculated on a Boe basis.
 Operating netback does not have a standardized measure prescribed by IFRS and therefore may not be comparable with the calculations of similar measures for other companies.

-Management's Discussion & Analysis for the Six Months Ended June 30, 2017 to incur further losses during the future development of its business.
+Management's Discussion & Analysis for the Three Months Ended March 31, 2017 ended March 31, 2017, the Company had negative cash flows from operations of approximately \$0.5 million and, at March 31, 2017, an accumulated deficit of approximately \$111.5 million.
+The Company also expects to incur further losses during the future development of its business.
 The Company's ability to continue as a going concern is dependent upon its ability to generate profitable production and to obtain additional funding from loans or equity financings or through other arrangements.
 Although the Company has been successful in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.

-OUARTERLY RESULTS OF OPERATIONS AND SELECT FINANCIAL DATA
+QUARTERLY RESULTS OF OPERATIONS AND SELECT FINANCIAL DATA